Let's Move!: Physical activity

 The CDC recommends that children engage in one hour or more of physical activity every day.
 It states that children should do three different types of activity: aerobic activity, muscle strengthening, and bone strengthening.

 Let's Move! looks to promote physical activity through the support and cooperation of families, schools, and communities.
 On children, the initiative states, "Those who feel supported by friends and families or are surrounded by others interested in physical activity, are more likely to participate."
 Let's Move! also provides several guidelines for schools to promote physical activity, including strong physical education programs, and indicates the subsidizing of such guidelines with several government programs.
 Guidelines by which physical activity can be promoted in communities are also outlined on the Let's Move! website.

 Impact evaluation

-The Center for Disease Control publishes obesity rates broken down by age group.
-The report found that between 2009 and 2012, the obesity rate dropped by 3.7 percentage points among children aged 2–5, dropped by 0.3 points among those aged 6–11, and increased by 2.1 points among those aged 12–19.
-By 2015, childhood obesity rates had not changed much since 2008 but had dropped significantly among the youngest children; the exact impact that Let's Move! has had on these trends is uncertain.
+By 2015, childhood obesity rates had not changed much since 2008 but had dropped significantly among the youngest children.
+According to many it was considered a flop and was forgotten.